mikeoverbay/TankExporter/README.md

 Read this Issue thread to get the fix and how to use it.</br>
 https://github.com/mikeoverbay/TankExporter/issues/23

+## Version 125:
+Fixed Hetzer and Stug 40 not loading.
+Maybe others with missing turret entries.</br>

 ## Version 124:
 Fixed Issue with not loading tanks with many turret styles.</br>